dmennell/konvoyToolbox/install/on-prem-local-storage.md

 ```
 sudo vi /etc/fstab
 ```
-navigate cursort to any row that contains swap and "dd" do delete that row.
+navigate cursor to any row that contains swap and "dd" do delete that row.
 Now "esc", ":", "wq" to save and exit

 #### Reboot cluster node
 ```